Pekingese

 Are they prone to health issues?

-Yes, due to their brachycephalic (flat-faced) structure, they can be prone to respiratory issues and should be kept in cool environments.
+Yes, due to their flat faces, they are prone to respiratory issues and should be kept in cool environments.

 View Official FCI Standard